Samoyed

 Unique facts and fascinating details

-- They are one of the few breeds that have remained relatively unchanged for centuries.
+- They are one of the few breeds that possess a 'double coat' that is virtually odorless when dry.

 Frequently Asked Questions